qweeze/rstream/README.md

 have been received or you could use an asyncio.wait to give time for the callbacks to be invoked by the client.

-With Send_wait instead will wait until the confirmation from the server is received.
+With `send_wait` instead will wait until the confirmation from the server is received.

 ### Consuming messages: